gopakumarce/vperf/README.md

               NOTE: Sender AND reciever needs to specify matching increment range

+    --sport : The source port to use to send TCP packets (not used in UDP case today).
+Also the source port is used only if --sincr is 0, that is we dont want to use the port increment option

     --int   : By default, the --pps (packets per "second") value specified is traslated to a packets-per-millisecond value.
 If packets-per-millisecond is too large a granularity, we can change that by specifying a larger number here.
 For example if we specify 10 here, we will divide the --pps rate into a packets-per-10milliseconds value, that number is also displayed